 Wafer Test/Probe Test

 An electrical test conducted by placing a probe needle on a wafer chip bonding pad.

 A method of electrically connecting bonding pads on the IC chip surface to packaging leads by using metal wires, etc.

-A wafer-level chip-size package is a chip-size package (CSP) that has been packaged by performing terminal formation and wiring while still in the wafer and then dicing the wafer into chips.
+A wafer-level chip-size package is a chip-size package (CSP) that has had its components such as circuitry, terminal formation, and protective film coating attached before the wafer is diced.

 The percentage of non-defective products.